 Online hate speech affects groups unequally and some people are experiencing serious harm as a result.
 People can disagree or have an alternate viewpoint online, but when actions become harmful there should be support, resolution and even prosecution options available.

-A comparison between New Zealand, Australia and Britain’s experiences
+A comparison between NZ, Australia and Britain’s experiences

 A new report has been released revealing insights into Australia and Britain’s experience of online hate speech, alongside Netsafe’s local findings.
 The shared report presents some additional data that wasn’t included in the New Zealand only report.